ibm-cloud-docs/containers/cs_app_knative.md

    ```
    {: screen}

 5. List the number of pods that were created for your Knative service.
-When you follow the example in this topic, one pod is deployed that consists of two containers.
+In the example in this topic, one pod is deployed that consists of two containers.
 One container runs your `Hello World` app and the other container is a side car that runs Istio and Knative monitoring and logging tools.
    ```
    kubectl get pods
    ```